shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

 * Build sides

-   This option adds sides and bottom to the DEM.
+   This option adds sides and bottom to each DEM block.
 The z position of bottom in the 3D world is fixed.
 You can adjust the height of sides by changing the value of vertical shift option in the World panel.
-If you want to change color, please edit the output JS file directly.
+If you want to change color, edit the output JS file directly.

 * Build frame

    This option adds frame to the DEM.
-If you want to change color, please edit the output JS file directly.
+If you want to change color, edit the output JS file directly.

 Vector Layer Settings
 ---------------------

 Vector layers are grouped into three types: Point, Line and Polygon.
-Common settings for all vector layers:
+Common settings for all types:

 * Z coordinate

-    ``Mode`` combo box has these items:
+    Specifies object altitude above zero-level or a DEM surface.

+    * Altitude

+        You can use a expression to specify altitude.
+The unit is that of the map CRS.
+        When Z value or M value is selected, the evaluated value is added to it.

         * Z value
         This item can be selected when the layer geometries have z coordinates and the layer type is point or line.

+        * M value
+        This item can be selected when the layer geometries have m values and the layer type is point or line.

+    * Altitude Mode

+        * Absolute
+        Altitude is distance above zero-level.

-    * Relative to DEM
+        * Relative to DEM layer

-      `z = Elevation at vertex + addend`

-    * +"field name"

-      `z = Elevation at vertex + field value + addend`

-      Only numeric fields are listed in the combo box.

-    * Absolute value

-      `z = value`

-    * "field name"

-      `z = field value + addend`

-      Only numeric fields are listed in the combo box.

-    The unit of the value is that of the map CRS.
+        Altitude is distance above a DEM surface.

 * Style